kpobb1989/OllamaClientLibrary/README.md

 # OllamaClientLibrary
-OllamaClientLibrary is a .NET Standard 2.1 library for interacting with the Ollama API.
-It provides functionality to generate text completions and chat completions using various models.
+OllamaClientLibrary is a .NET Standard 2.1 library designed to interact seamlessly with the Ollama API.
+It offers robust functionality for generating text and chat completions using a variety of models.
+This library simplifies the process of configuring and utilizing the Ollama API, making it easier for developers to integrate advanced text generation capabilities into their applications.

 ## Features
 - Predefined configuration for the local Ollama setup, such as host, model, temperature, timeout, etc.